 Welcome to Siena!

-Siena is universally known for its history, art, landscape and for the fact that no other city keeps its medieval cultural and civil heritage so well preserved.
-In 1995 the historic center was given the UNESCO World Heritage Site title.
+Universally known for its history, art, landscape and its preservation of medieval cultural and civil heritage, Siena’s historical center is a UNESCO World Heritage Site (since 1995!).

-The city comes to life throughout the year with its over 600 – yes 600! – events, which range from music events, major exhibitions, football games through to the famous Palio (click to watch the video), running since 1566!
-Do not forget the amazing handicrafts, gastronomy, wines, culture and tradition that you will discover when you visit this amazing city.
+Siena comes to life throughout the year with its over 600 event, yes 600, which range from music events, major exhibitions, football games, through to the famous Palio, running since 1566!

-Curious fact: The city is divided into 17 districts called Contrada’s and each is represented by an emblem.
-These emblems are then hung throughout the district prior to the Palio.
-This has been the tradition since the start and it really is beautiful to see the flags hanging through the streets.
+Curious Palio fact: The city is divided into 17 districts called Contrada’s, each is represented by an emblem.
+Flags are hung throughout the districts to indicate where each contrada is from.
+It is a tradition that has been kept from the very start of this captivating event.

-1. As one of the most beautiful towns in Italy, Siena is a must see whether you are visiting Tuscany or Italy in general.
-So if you just planned a trip to Rome, Florence and Venice – leave a day for Siena.
+1. As one of the most beautiful towns in Italy, it is a must see so leave a full day to explore it.

-2. The fantastic ‘Via Camollia’!
-Now this is where you will find the locals come to life.
-Experience the best trattorias in town, all on one street – Restaurants (link).
-I really enjoyed our dinner at Osteria Il Vinaio & lunch at Fonte Giusta.
+Now this is where you will find the locals come to life and experience the best trattorias in town, all on one street (Restaurants).
+I thoroughly enjoyed both my dinner at Osteria Il Vinaio & lunch at Fonte Giusta.

 Where to Stay?